mendix/docs/content/howto8/mobile/native-build-locally-manually.md

 1. Unzip the file.
 1. Run `npm i && cd ios && pod install` to install the required dependencies.

-Now that you have a copy of the Native Template checked out and ready, you can bundle your unfinished Mendix app, move it into the Native Template folder, and compile everything together to produce your native app.
+Now that you have a copy of the Native Template checked out and ready, you can bundle your Mendix app, move it into the Native Template folder, and compile everything together to produce your finished native app.

 ## 4 Bundling Your Mendix App